Anyone else feel like their entire social media feed has been obsessed with Elizabeth Holmes for years?

-Adding to the unusual environment was the presence of Sunny Balwani, the company's president and Chief Operating Officer, who was also Holmes' boyfriend, though they never disclosed their relationship to investors and they didn't officially admit they had dated and withheld that information until deposition tapes were released in January 2019.
+Adding to the unusual environment was the presence of Sunny Balwani, the company's president and Chief Operating Officer, who was also Holmes' boyfriend, though they never disclosed their relationship to investors.
+Their former relationship status remained unconfirmed until deposition tapes pertaining to the criminal case against them were released in January 2019.

 Some of her board members even tried to set her up on dates over the years, with Holmes always declining.
 "My wife and I feel that one of our jobs is to bring her out," George Shultz told the New Yorker.

-Holmes first met Balwani, who was nearly 20 years her senior, during a trip to Beijing with Stanford after she had graduated high school, though they didn't enter a romantic relationship until after she dropped out of Stanford, with Carreyrou writing in Bad Blood that the couple was living together by 2005.
+Holmes first met Balwani, who was nearly 20 years her senior, during a trip to Beijing with Stanford after she had graduated high school, though they didn't enter a romantic relationship until after she dropped out college, with Carreyrou writing in Bad Blood that the couple were living together by 2005.

-While he didn't have the experience in biomedical engineering, Balwani joined Theranos in 2009, quickly becoming the company's COO.
+Though he didn't have experience in biomedical engineering, Balwani joined Theranos in 2009, quickly becoming the company's COO.

 In an interview with Business Insider, Carreyrou recounted what a source had told him about the secret couple's dynamic, though most employees had no idea they were dating.